top itsm software 2026

 The business case for modern ITSM software

-With global IT spending projected to reach $5.74 trillion in 2025, CIOs are under more pressure than ever to demonstrate that every platform investment earns its place.
-CIOs, CTOs, CISOs, IT Directors, IT Asset Managers, VPs, and compliance leaders are now evaluating these platforms on a different set of criteria:
+With global IT spending forecast to reach $6.31 trillion in 2026 (Gartner, April 2026) — up 13.5% over 2025 — CIOs are under more pressure than ever to demonstrate that every platform investment earns its place.
+CIOs, CTOs, CISOs, VPs, and compliance leaders are now evaluating these platforms on a different set of criteria:

 • Business service continuity.
 When an incident hits, how fast can your team identify which business services are affected?
 Minutes matter.

 • Change risk reduction.
 How many failed changes did your organization have last year?
-Each one carries a measurable business cost in downtime, rework, and erosion of trust.
+Each one carries a measurable business cost in downtime, rework, and loss of trust.

 • AI readiness.
-Vendors are embedding AI for ticket classification, routing, and resolution recommendations.
+Vendors are embedding AI ticketing automation solution, routing, and resolution recommendations.
 But AI is only as good as the data it acts on.
 If your CMDB is stale, your AI recommendations will be wrong.
+For a breakdown of which AI in IT service management use cases produce results and which fail without a solid data layer, see our full guide

 • Operational cost efficiency.
-As IT budgets tighten, leadership wants fewer manual processes, lower MTTR, and measurable productivity gains.
+Leadership wants fewer manual processes, lower MTTR, and measurable productivity gains.

 • Integration depth.
-Service management software does not operate in isolation.
-It connects to your CMDB, monitoring tools, identity systems, and cloud platforms.
+Service management software connects to your CMDB, monitoring tools, identity systems, and cloud platforms.
 Shallow integrations create data silos that hurt you at the worst possible moment.

 The top ITSM platforms compared at a glance